JasmineKhalimova/Ecommerce_App_MERN_Stack/README.md

 - pakage.json file
     npm init -y

-- express
-- dotenv: for environmental variables
-- nodemon: to run server continuously npm i express doten nodemon
+- express:framework for Node.js, dotenv: for environmental variables, nodemon: to run server continuously npm i express doten nodemon

 - body parser and morgan: useful for seding data through routes npm i body-parser morgan

--Cookie parser: to save user credentials in the cookie
-    npm i cookie-parser
+- Cookie parser: to save user credentials in the cookie npm i cookie-parser

--express-validator: v 5.3.1 required otherwise will recieve error: "TypeError: expressValidator is not a function"
-    npm i express-validator
+- express-validator: v 5.3.1 required otherwise will recieve error: "TypeError: expressValidator is not a function" npm i express-validator
 After installing the express-validator then go to your package.json and update it to use version to use 5.3.1 like so -> "express-validator": "^5.3.1",

+- json web token: for user signin npm i express-jwt jsonwebtoken

 Then go to your terminal and run: npm install